-2) Navigate, discuss and critically examine selected legal, managerial and financial issues relevant to the creative arts sector in Australia
+2. Navigate, discuss and critically examine selected legal, managerial and financial issues relevant to the creative arts sector in Australia

-3) Source information on legal, financial and management issues that arts practitioners deal with as part of their professional operations
+3. Source information on legal, financial and management issues that arts practitioners deal with as part of their professional operations

-5) Enlist professional skills to establish themselves in professional practice
+5. Enlist professional skills to establish themselves in professional practice.

-6) Envisage, design and produce professional promotional material relevant to their field
+6. Envisage, design and produce professional promotional material relevant to their field

-7) Develop an understanding of professional arts practice internationally.
+7. Develop an understanding of professional arts practice internationally.

 This course will build on and extend in a very focused way, the skills students gain through other aspects of their studies in the creative arts.
-The course will provide an environment in which students can focus on the issues they will face once they engage with Australia's current business and cultural conditions outside of the art/music school environment.|
+The course will provide an environment in which students can focus on the issues they will face once they engage with Australia's current business and cultural conditions outside of the art school environment.

-Lecture: for 1 hour(s) per Week for Full Term
+Face to Face On Campus 2 hour(s) per Week for Full Term